 Over-Stocking

-Even if the filter manages to convert ammonia into nitrite before it rises to dangerous levels, nitrate in the tank increases faster than it should.
-This weakens your fish’s immune systems, exposing them to harmful diseases.
+Even if the filter converts ammonia into nitrite before it rises to dangerous levels, nitrate in the tank increases faster than it should.
+This weakens the immune system, exposing them to diseases.

 Over-Feeding